Cardinality Estimation of Subgraph Matching: A Filtering-Sampling Approach

 \autoref{tab:notations} lists the notations that are frequently used in the paper.

 \paragraph{Subgraph Matching and Counting} For query graph $q$ and data graph $G$, let $\mathcal{M}$ denote the set of all \textit{embeddings} of $q$ in $G$.
 The \textit{subgraph matching} problem is to find $\mathcal{M}$ exactly, while the \textit{subgraph counting} problem is to find $\abs{\mathcal{M}}$.
 It is clear that all subgraph matching algorithms can also be used for counting.
-Both subgraph matching and subgraph counting are NP-hard problems.

 \paragraph{Problem Statement} Given a query graph $q$ and a data graph $G$, the \textit{subgraph cardinality estimation} problem is to approximate $\abs{\mathcal{M}}$, the cardinality of the set of all isomorphic embeddings of $q$ in $G$.